800-922-2596 Call Now Book a Free Inspection

 4. Regular Maintenance: Keep your property clean and clutter-free.
 Trim back vegetation that touches your home’s exterior.

-5. Professional Pest Control: Regular inspections and treatments from a professional pest control service can be crucial in identifying, preventing and controlling boxelder bug infestations.
+5. Professional Pest Control: The above steps may help reduce the likelihood of the orange and black flying bugs entering your home, but they are rarely enough to stop large populations.
+Regular inspections and treatments from a professional pest control service can be crucial in identifying and controlling boxelder bug infestations.

-How Can Gregory Pest Help Get Rid of Boxelder Bugs?
+How to Get Rid of Boxelder Bugs Effectively

 No. Their mouthparts may be able to puncture your skin and leave an itchy welt like a mosquito bite but boxelder bugs don’t actively bite humans.